puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 Now that you have a concrete example of a node declaration, let's return to our review of the agent run process from the master's perspective.
-When the agent contacts the master, the master will find the matching node definition you just created.
+When the agent contacts the master, the master finds the matching node definition you just created.
 It will then include the Puppet code within that node definition as it generates a catalog to send back to the agent.

-When the agent receives that catalog, it will apply it.
+When the agent receives that catalog, it applies it.
 If we had included any resources that would require changes to the system, it would make those changes.
 In this case, however, it will simply output the message of our notify resource.